 How to find places to visit on Google Maps

-Using the search on Google Maps, you can put in terms like “park”, “nature reserve”, “cafe” which is great for when you’re wanting to find ideas.
+Using the search on Google Maps, you can put in terms like “park”, “nature reserve”, and “cafe” which is great for when you’re wanting to find ideas.

 Underneath the search, there’s a ‘search this area’ box.
 Clicking on the icons will show you restaurants, hotels, shops and more that are in the area you’re currently looking at.
 By moving the map, a ‘search this area’ button will appear on the map which will allow you to find more places.